techmania-team/techmania/README.md

 ## Content policy
 Per the MIT license, you are free to produce any Content with TECHMANIA, including but not limited to screenshots, videos and livestreams.
 Attributions are appreciated, but not required.
 However, please keep the following in mind:
 * If your Content features 3rd party music, it may be subject to copyright claims and/or takedowns.
 You may not hold TECHMANIA responsible for the resulting losses.
-* If your Content features unofficial [skins](https://github.com/techmania-team/techmania-docs/blob/main/English/Skins.md), you must clearly state so in the description of your Content, to avoid potential confusion.
+* If your Content is publicly available and features any unofficial [skin](https://github.com/techmania-team/techmania-docs/blob/main/English/Skins.md), you must clearly state so in the description of your Content, to avoid potential confusion.

 ## Feedback
 For technical issues, read the [contribution guidelines](CONTRIBUTING.md), then submit them to [Issues](https://github.com/techmania-team/techmania/issues).